International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_3_Process_Layer/3_3_3_Contract_Negotiation.md

 ![Simple Contract Negotiation](media/policy-negotiation-sequence-1.png)
 #### _Fig.
 AA: Simple Contract Negotiation_

-Figure AA shows the "happy flow".
-This covers the easiest sequence which is at least necessary to reach a Contract Agreement.
+Figure [AA]() shows the most simple version of the sequence that is at least necessary to reach a Contract Agreement.
 In advance, the Data Provider has attached a Contract Offer to a data offer.
-As described in Section 3.3.2, this is returned to the Data Consumer as part of the IDS Connector's Self-Description.
+As described in Section [3.3.2](3_3_2_Data_Offering.md), this is returned to the Data Consumer as part of the IDS Connector's Self-Description.
 However, the Data Consumer can submit a Contract Request at any time, even if no Contract Offer exists yet.

-_In this sequence diagram, as well as in the following ones, the figure next to the IDS Connectors represents a user or a connected system that interacts with it - accordingly initiates or influences the sequence._
+_In Figure [AA](), as well as in the following ones, the shape next to the IDS Connectors represents a user or a connected system that interacts with it - accordingly initiates or influences the sequence._

-In Figure AA, the negotiation sequence is initiated by the Data Consumer's IDS Connector sending a Contract Request to the Data Provider.
+In Figure [AA](), the negotiation sequence is initiated by the Data Consumer's IDS Connector sending a Contract Request to the Data Provider.
 The content of this Contract Request can differ from the Contract Offer, or it can adopt it as it is.
 The meta-information in the contract is modified accordingly (e.g., the date, the term, or the signature).
 As soon as the Data Provider's